 - Maximum number of dynamic routes in a peering group

 Each instance has a set of applicable routes, which are a subset of all routes in the VPC network.
 Applicable routes are the possible egress paths that a packet can take when sent from the instance.

-Custom static routes apply to all instances or specific instances.
-Static routes with a tag attribute apply to instances that have a corresponding network tag.
+Custom static routes can apply to all instances or specific instances.
+Static routes with a tag attribute apply to instances that have that same network tag.
 If the route doesn't have a network tag, the route applies to all instances in the network.